Glyphack/Glyphack/content/posts/write-software-documentation.md

 ### Afterthought Documents
 This is a problem because if you write your docs after delivering a project, you will end up:
 1. Forgetting to include important notes on the topic because you are in the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
-2. Explain the project to someone personally if you need to hand it over in the middle.
+2. Have to explain the project to someone personally if you need to hand it over in the middle.

 ## How to Make Technical Documentations Better
 It's essential to organize documents so that it's visible to everyone.